pfaraee/Meteor-Chat/README.md

 # Quick Chat #

-A simple meteor based chat-room using blaze and iron-router
+A simple meteor based chat-room using blaze, iron-router, and bootstrap

 * Create chat-rooms with ease
 * Privately message your friends or foes